 Academic standards are established and maintained by higher education institutions themselves using an extensive and sophisticated range of shared quality assurance approaches and structures.
 Standards and quality in institutions are underpinned by universal use of external examiners, a standard set of indicators and other reports and by the activities of the QAA and in professional areas by relevant Professional and Statutory Bodies.
 This ensures that institutions meet national expectations described in the FHEQ: subject benchmark (character) statements, the Code of Practice and a system of programme specifications.
 QAA conducts peer-review based review of higher education institutions.
-Accuracy and adequacy of quality-related information
+Accuracy and adequacy of quality-related information published by the higher education institutions is also reviewed.
+QAA reviews also cover higher education programmes taught in further

-&lt;sup>1 'The UK has a system of devolved government, including for higher education, to Scotland, to Wales and to Northern Ireland.
-This description is approved by the High Level Policy Forum which includes representatives of the Department for Business, Innovation & Skills (BIS), Scottish Executive, the Welsh Assembly Government, the Higher Education Funding Councils for England, Scotland and Wales, the Quality Assurance Agency (QAA), Universities UK (UUK), GuildHE and the National Recognition Information Centre for the UK (UK NARIC).
+2 'The UK has a system of devolved government, including for higher education, to Scotland, to Wales and to Northern Ireland.
+This description is approved by the High Level Policy Forum which includes representatives of the Department for Children, Education, Lifelong Learning & Skills (DCELLS), Scottish Executive, the Welsh Assembly Government, the Higher Education Funding Councils for England, Scotland and Wales, the Quality Assurance Agency (QAA), Universities UK (UUK), the Standing Conference of Principals and the National Recognition Information Centre for the UK (UK NARIC).